shipgirlproject/Shoukaku/README.md

 manager.on('nodeNewSession', (host) => console.log(`Node ${host} re-established a new session`))
 manager.on('nodeError', (error, host) => console.log(`Node ${host} errored ${error}`))
 manager.on('nodeDisconnect', (host) => console.log(`Node ${host} is disconnected`))
+//

 Kongou.on('ready', () => {
-    manager.buildManager({
+    // Must be called in ready to initialize the manager manager.buildManager({
             id: Kongou.user.id,
             shardCount: 1